Friendscover/advent_of_code/README.md

+# Advent of Code 2023
+This year I try to reach atleast the 14th day of Advent of Code.
+I'm starting a bit late but I am planning to finish this goal in the first half of 2024!

 # Advent of Code 2022
 My goal for this year, is to reach atleast day 10 and finish the coding exercises.